BLOG

 Yes, yes we did

 Except this time, I'm a lot more educated on packing with TransTape and all I have to say is WOW.
-I've always felt the need to pack so I've been packing for a few years and typically used the techniques I described in my last posts called, What's in Your Pants?, there are two parts and they each give a little bit of information on my experience packing.
+I've always felt the need to pack so I've been packing for a few years and typically used the techniques I described in my last posts.

 If you've read them already, you may remember that I didn't have much information or experience packing with TransTape.
 I was a lot more concerned with easy-peasy-lemon-squeezie ways to pack, whether it was a DIY or buying packing briefs.
 I didn't, and still don't, like the idea of wearing a traditional harness for packing.